50 Epic Seoul Attractions to Add to Your Bucket List

 Gangnam is Seoul’s upscale shopping hub, home to Apgujeong Rodeo Street for luxury brands, Garosu-gil for trendy boutiques.

-Plus a lot of streets for night life and restaurants.
+There’s plenty of streets for night life and restaurants open late.

 Lotte World Mall is a large shopping and entertainment complex.